brunothg/x730-script/README.md

 ## Usage

-Use your normal GUI or terminal possibilities for poweroff/reboot or press the button of you PI's case (short reboot, long shutdown).
+Use default GUI or terminal possibilities for poweroff/reboot or press the button of you PI's case (short reboot, long shutdown).